Glossary of Investment Terms

 Market Capitalization (Market Cap) – The total dollar market value of all of a company's outstanding shares.
 Market capitalization is calculated by multiplying a company's shares outstanding by the current market price of one share.

-Monetary Policy – The actions of a central bank, currency board, or other regulatory committee that determine the size and rate of growth of the money supply, including printing more money or taking currency out of circulation.
-Monetary policy is also maintained through controlling the cost of money, such as manipulating interest rates, or changing the amount of money banks need to keep in reserve.
+Monetary Policy – The actions of a central bank, currency board, or other regulatory committees that determine the size and rate of growth of the money supply, including printing more money or taking currency out of circulation.
+Monetary policy is also maintained by controlling the cost of money, such as manipulating interest rates or changing the amount of money banks need to keep in reserve.

-Mutual Fund – An investment vehicle that is made up of a pool of funds collected from many investors for the purpose of investing in securities such as stocks, bonds, money market instruments and similar assets.
-Mutual funds are operated by money managers, who invest the fund’s capital and attempt to produce capital gains and income for the fund’s investors.
+Mutual Fund – An investment vehicle made up of a pool of funds collected from many investors to invest in securities such as stocks, bonds, money market instruments, and similar assets.
+Mutual funds are operated by money managers, who invest the fund's capital and attempt to produce capital gains and income for the fund's investors.
 Legally known as an open-end company, the fund assets are equally divided among and owned by the investors, and the fund can issue and redeem shares at any time.

 Net Asset Value (NAV) – The value of a mutual fund or other investment company's assets less the value of its liabilities.
 Shares of such funds are redeemed at their net asset value.